MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Update-SPFarmEncryptionKey.md

 # Update-SPFarmEncryptionKey

 ## SYNOPSIS
-**Below Content Applies To:**SharePoint Server 2013

-Applies to:

-**Below Content Applies To:**SharePoint Server 2016

-Changes the value of the farm encryption key and, using the new key, re-encrypts all the data.
+Changes the value of the farm encryption key and using the new key, re-encrypts all the data.

 ## SYNTAX